Gilead to buy cancer drugmaker Immunomedics for $21 billion

 It bought a 49.9% stake in cancer drug developer Pionyr Immunotherapeutics in June for $275 million, just months after paying $4.9 billion for Forty Seven Inc, maker of an experimental treatment that targets blood cancer.

-Reporting by Ann Maria Shibu in Bengaluru; Editing by Peter Cooney and Diane Craft
+Reporting by Ann Maria Shibu in Bengaluru and Ludwig Burger in Frankfurt; Editing by Peter Cooney, Diane Craft and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.